 Domain ranking is all about getting users the most relevant search results related to their query from the best quality sources.
 A URL is a big factor in this algorithm, so specific and relevant gTLDs matter—this is where ngTLDs score a win.
 German researchers actually found that sites using the ngTLD .BERLIN instead of generics .DE or .COM ranked higher in Google search results.
 Because of their keyword-focused specificity, ngTLDs can actually perform better than their generic counterparts.

 New gTLDs can be beneficial for a variety of reasons: creative branding, domain name availability, brand protection, memorability and digital marketing forethought.

-Big names like Apple are already getting on the ngTLD bandwagon with .SUCKS.
-Apple owns Apple.Sucks, which directs to the customer support page on their regular .COM site.
+Big names like Amazon are already getting on the ngTLD bandwagon with .SUCKS.
 Amazon owns Kindle.Sucks, which points to a Kindle purchase page with deals and discounts highlighted for the wary customer.
 Similarly, eBay owns eBay.Sucks, which points to their homepage, flush with “Daily Deals,” which may tempt disgruntled users to get onboard.
 Needless to say, huge brands understand the value of claiming relevant ngTLDs, even if it just points browsers back to their .COM hub.

 Say “Yes” to ngTLDs

 When testing two sites with identical pages and copy, ngTLDs perform better than comparable gTLDs.
 Not only do they have cheaper costs-per-click, they also ended up generating more conversions.
 They tend to get more organic hits, as well.